 Day 2 of the sixth Compass Ride was a blustery bright summer day, and involved two lots of Alternative Wright Brothers, a crossing over to the Eastern Hemisphere, Britain's newest island, and an inexplicably stranded satnav-fail lorry.
-(See ← Blog from Day 1)
+(Back to ← Day 1)

 The Wright Brothers?
 Forget those minor mechanics from Kitty Hawk.
 For real achievement you want Ferriby's own Wrights, Ted and Will.
 In 1937 down at the foreshore, by the dog-brown waters of the Humber, they discovered the Ferriby Boats.
 These, it turned out, were major archaeological and historical finds: Stone Age vessels – as old as Stonehenge – that once ferried people, beasts and food across the estuary.
 A monument (pic) marks out the footprint of the first boat found.